Scott, Saskatchewan

-Scott is a town in Tramping Lake No. 380, Saskatchewan, Canada.
+Scott is a town in the Rural Municipality of Tramping Lake No. 380, Saskatchewan, Canada.
 The population was 74 at the 2021 Canada Census.
-The town is located south of the junction of Highway 14 and Highway 374, approximately 10 km west of the Town of Wilkie.
+The town is south of the junction of Highway 14 and Highway 374, approximately 10 km west of the town of Wilkie.
 Scott was known as Saskatchewan's smallest town, but is now second smallest to Fleming.